 Hike volcanic terrain, sleep under the stars, and catch condors in flight at these California parks.

 Celebrate the West's National Parks by exploring their natural wonders.
 From navigating towering forests to spotting endangered species and even sleeping outdoors beneath a meteor shower, these are the can’t-miss adventures that get our hearts pumping.
-For a cheap thrill, stop by April 20, when entry to the parks is free to celebrate the start of National Park Week.

 Catch a Condor